fhamborg/Giveme5W1H/README.md

 This section is currently subject to a major update.
 Some information may be outdated or redundant to the above information.

 ## Why do I need to manually start the Stanford CoreNLP Server?
 We decided to not integrate the CoreNLP Server transparently into Giveme5W1H mainly because the CoreNLP Server takes a lot of time until the initialization of all components is finished.
 Hence, the first run of Giveme5W1H after you started the CoreNLP Server, will likely take a couple of minutes (because components in CoreNLP Server are initialized on the fly).
-So, be sure to start up the server and use it to extract 5W1Hs from multiple news articles.
+So, be sure to start the server and use it to extract 5W1Hs from multiple news articles, or - even better - have the CoreNLP Server run permanently.
 See [below](#corenlp-host) if you want to use a CoreNLP Server that is running on a remote machine or different port.

 ## Configuration
-Configurations are optional.
+The following configurations are optional.

 ### CoreNLP Host
 You can also use a remotely installed  CoreNLP-Server.
 Simply parse the preprocessor another URL in case you run it on another machine: